lukashchu/lukashchu/README.md

 - 🔭 I’m currently working on building my portfolio with more projects
 - 🌱 I’m currently learning more about data structures and algorithms at the University of Pennsylvania
 - 💬 Ask me about anything
-- 📫 How to reach me: aluk@upenn.edu
+- 📫 How to reach me: aluk@seas.upenn.edu
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I published my first mobile application during my sophomore year of high school